Don’t be fooled by the dairy industry! You don’t need their products to meet all your calcium needs…

 Sodium is the worse!
 The more you eat sodium, the more you lose calcium.
 For each 1000 mg of sodium that is eliminated by your kidneys, about 40 to 60 mg of calcium is lost through the urine.
 Reducing your salt intake to 1-2 grams daily will allow you to hold onto your calcium better.

-Caffeine acts as a diuretic and affects our body’s ability to retain the calcium we get from food.
-Drinking any caffeinated beverages will pull out calcium from the body.
+Caffeine acts as a diuretic and affects your body’s ability to retain the calcium you get from food.
+Drinking any caffeinated beverages will pull out calcium from your body.

 The more you eat protein, the more you will lose calcium through urination.
 If you double your intake of protein, your calcium loss will also double.
 Animal protein is more likely to pull calcium out of the bones than plant protein.
 That includes meat, fish, eggs and dairy products.